Friday, May 02, 2014

 During this period, it was never mentioned in the press that the film of "Irma La Douce" would not be a musical.
 (Two years earlier, in 1961, Joshua Logan dropped all of Harold Rome's songs from his film version of "Fanny."
 Logan had also directed the original New York production.)

 One has to wonder if Wilder may have entertained thoughts of actually making a musical, given MacLaine's song-and-dance background and the fact that Lemmon had starred in a few film musicals early in his career.
 Also, one of Wilder's supporting players, cast in the role of Irma's pimp, was Bruce Yarnell, who was a rising young star in the musical theater at the time and had just starred on Broadway in "The Happiest Girl in the World," opposite Cyril Ritchard and Janice Rule.
 (Yarnell was also under consideration by Richard Lester to play Captain Miles Gloriosus in his 1966 film of "A Funny Thing Happened on the Way to the Forum," but the role went to Leon Greene.
-Bruce Yarnell would died young in 1973.)
+Bruce Yarnell would die young in 1973.)

 Wilder also finally got a chance to work with Lou Jacobi on "Irma."
 Jacobi was Wilder's original choice to play Dr. Dreyfuss in "The Apartment," having admired his work in George Stevens' film version of "The Diary of Anne Frank" (1959).
-But Jacobi was committed to a play at the time - Paddy Chayefsky's "The Tenth Man" - and the role of Dreyfuss was ultimately played by Jack Kruschen, who nailed the role.
+But Jacobi was committed to a play at the time - Paddy Chayefsky's "The Tenth Man" - and the role of Dreyfuss was ultimately played by Jack Kruschen, who nailed it.

 OK, full disclosure: I loved Wilder's film of "Irma"... as a kid.
 And, I guess, it helps to be 12 to truly appreciate it.
 No matter what measure one might use, Wilder's "Irma La Douce" looms as a major embarrassment - a leering piece of "tired businessman's entertainment" that's sexed-up and yet decidedly, strangely, unsexy.